- Home

 You may be able to make pension contributions through your employer’s salary sacrifice scheme.
 This is when you give up part of your pay and in return your employer puts the money into your pension, alongside its own contributions.
 The benefits include lowering the amount of income tax and National Insurance you pay on your salary by reducing your overall salary.
 As employers make National Insurance payments for all of their employees, both you and your employer can end up saving through salary sacrifice this way.
 Read more in our article What is salary sacrifice?

 However, check the details of how this works.
-Certain employers, as well as any personal or private pension scheme, will have what’s known as a ‘relief at source’ arrangement.
+Certain employers, as well as any personal or private pension scheme, may only offer what’s known as a ‘relief at source’ arrangement rather than salary sacrifice.
 In this case, they will deduct your 80% pension contribution and send it to your pension scheme after taking income tax first.
 Your pension scheme then claims the remaining 20% directly from the government.
 In this case, you will have to contact the tax office or complete a self-assessment tax return to claim your extra relief if you are a higher or additional rate taxpayer.

 6. Use an inheritance or work bonus to top up your pension